Sunday, September 29, 2024

 The energy of the place reminds me so much of my early days in California.
 The winds of change blow often and constant in both places, perhaps fueled by what lies underneath the earth.
 In Etna’s case, there is the steady heartbeat of the mountain, a metronome for life there.
 Both an inspiration and a existential peril.
 And nourishment, for the soil and, risking a cliché, the soul of winemaking on Etna.

 People talk about the energy there, and it is undeniable.
-But how does that translate to wine and winemaking, in 2024?
-We hear about the history of the place, when it was an economic wine power center, providing grapes, must, wine and alcohol for a world beyond, which sucked long at hard at the teats of Etna.
+But how does that translate to wine and winemaking in 2024?
+We hear about the history of the place, when it was an economic wine power center, providing grapes, must, wine and alcohol for a world beyond, which suckled, long and hard, at the teats of Etna.
 Am I being too graphic?
 With no apologies, I feel what I feel, when I am there.
 And though much of that 19th century early industrial energy has long dissipated, it doesn’t take more than a walk or two in the feral hills to know that the energy is there, waiting to re-awaken and carry on.

-These are some of the questions I came how with, and ones which I will dive in for this series.
+These are some of the questions I came home with, and ones which I will dive in for this series.

 Recommended further reading by other participants at the conference/workshop: Tasting Report: Red and White Wines of Mt.
 Etna by Meg Maker